NanduHasaranga/MediBox/README.md

 - Integration of additional sensors for temperature and humidity.
 - Advanced data analytics for better medication management.
 - Enhanced user interface with more customization options.

-## Contributing

-Feel free to open issues or submit pull requests if you'd like to contribute to this project.

-## License

-This project is licensed under the MIT License.